Palm Springs Architects: The Masters of Mid-Century Modern Design - Part 1

 - Abernathy Residence on N. Phillips Rd.
 1962

 Cody attended Beverly Hills High School and was active in extracurricular activities.
 Along with the son of Jack L. Warner, he designed and built stage sets for plays performed at his school.
 After his high school graduation in 1932, Cody went to Santa Monica Junior College and later graduated in 1939.
-A year later he attended the College of Architecture and Fine Arts at USC.
+A year later, he attended USC's College of Architecture and Fine Arts.

-According to those who knew him, Cody's larger than life personality was a perfect fit for the lifestyle in Palm Springs.
-He was well-known as a frequent visitor to local watering holes and restaurants, and he usually wound up returning to his office after a break to work through the entire night.
+According to those who knew him, Cody's larger-than-life personality was a perfect fit for the lifestyle in Palm Springs.
+He was well-known as a frequent visitor to local watering holes and restaurants, and he usually returned to his office after a break to work through the entire night.

-When at work, Cody was referred to as a "perfectionist" who was obsessed with the smallest of details.
-This was true for the plans he created, as well as the execution of his designs.
-Many of Cody's designs were, according to stories, originally drawn on tablecloths or anything else nearby.
-His co-workers were impressed with his ability to quickly take ideas and transfer his vision into actual designs and plans.
-There was even one co-worker who stated there were times when everyone in the office would gather around Cody's drawing table to watch him create a new design.
-When Cody noticed their presence, he would simply ask them to go back to work.
+At work, Cody was referred to as a "perfectionist" obsessed with the smallest details.
+This was true for the plans he created and the execution of his designs.
+According to stories, many of Cody's designs were originally drawn on tablecloths or anything else nearby.
+His co-workers were impressed with his ability to quickly take ideas and transfer his vision into designs and plans.
+Even one co-worker stated there were times when everyone in the office would gather around Cody's drawing table to watch him create a new design.
+When Cody noticed their presence, he simply asked them to return to work.

 Quite a few of Cody's creations are now considered classic examples of his ability and genius and have been preserved.
 Unfortunately, some of his most known projects were lost to indiscriminate development.
 For example, during the summer of 2014, the poured concrete entrance canopy at the Spa Hotel was destroyed.

-In 1973, William Cody suffered a serious stroke that wound up ending his career as an architect; however, his firm continued working without him for a number of years.
+In 1973, William Cody suffered a serious stroke that ended his architectural career; however, his firm continued working without him for several years.
 Cody passed away in 1978 at the age of 62.
 His service was held at St. Theresa's Catholic Church, which he designed.

-Cody left behind a legacy of instrumental contributions to the design style that is today referred to as Desert Modernism.
+Cody left behind a legacy of instrumental contributions to the design style today called Desert Modernism.
 The career and achievements of William Cody continue to serve as a huge source of inspiration to new generations of architects, something that is predicted to continue for decades to come.

-When it comes to tract housing, you likely think "cookie cutter" right away.
+Regarding tract housing, you likely think "cookie cutter" right away.
 However, with the designs offered by William Krisel, diversity was added to the desert community of Palm Springs.
-He offered various paint schemes, different setbacks from the street and various roof lines, ensuring that there are no two tract homes right next to each other that looked identical.
-But the floorplans are basically the same for each home, sometimes reversed, depending on lot placement.
+He offered various paint schemes, setbacks from the street and roof lines, ensuring no two tract homes near each other looked identical.
+But the floorplans are the same for each home, sometimes reversed, depending on lot placement.
 This concept kept the homes affordable.

 William Krisel, in partnership with Dan Saxon Palmer, initially built only custom homes.
-They quickly changed their concept to offer post-and-beam modular designs and tract housing that was so popular at the time.
+They quickly changed their concept to offer post-and-beam modular designs and tract housing, which was so popular then.
 Their initial major development in 1955, Corbin Palms in Woodland Hills, was built under contract with Alexander Construction Company.

 The collaboration with the Alexanders continued big time in Palm Springs.
 Alexander Construction and Krisel built more than 1,200 homes between 1957 and 1963.

 The main goal of the Alexanders was to make money; Krisel's focus was to provide a quality design.
-This arrangement was gold for the architect and the builders as they were able to attract buyers with appealing architecture and offer it at an affordable price.
+This arrangement was gold for the architect and the builders as they could attract buyers with appealing architecture and offer it at an affordable price.

-At the time the houses were being constructed, a buyer could purchase one of Krisel's houses, fully landscaped, with a swimming pool, air conditioning, a modern design and fence, for just $29,900.
+When the houses were being constructed, a buyer could purchase a fully landscaped one of Krisel's houses with a swimming pool, air conditioning, a modern design and a fence for just $29,900.

 William Krisel was born in 1924 in China to American parents.
 At the age of 11, William sketched a family home to be built in Southern California, and his father sent the sketch off to an architect, who suggested William pursue a career in architecture.

-His coloration with the Alexanders concluded when the family business came to a tragic end – father George and son Bob Alexander and their families died in a chartered plane crash in 1965.
+His collaboration with the Alexanders concluded when the family business ended – father George and son Bob Alexander and their families died in a chartered plane crash in 1965.